• Skip to primary navigation

 A good rule of thumb for gauging the tightness is to turn the choke clockwise until you feel resistance and then turn it 1/8 inch more.
 Tightening it by hand allows the choke to be secure while making it easy to remove later if you need to.

 Choke wrenches make tightening choke tubes easier since they grip the choke and apply torque for extra tightness.
-They also can help grip stuck choke tubes to break them free.
+They can also help grip stuck choke tubes to break them free.

 Can Over-Tightening Choke Tubes Cause Problems?